EngTurtle/facerecognition-external-model/README.md

 ### CPU

 - Works on any x86_64 system
-- Good for smaller libraries (<20k images)
 - Consider using `buffalo_s` model for better speed

 ### CUDA

 - Requires NVIDIA GPU with CUDA support
 - Requires nvidia-docker2
-- Best performance for large libraries
 - Use `buffalo_l` or `antelopev2` for maximum accuracy

 ### OpenVINO

-- Optimized for Intel hardware (CPUs and integrated GPUs)
+- Optimized for Intel hardware (iGPU and dGPU)
 - Good middle ground between CPU and CUDA
 - Requires `/dev/dri` device access for GPU support
 - Works on CPU-only mode as well